finn-no/js-code-style/README.md

 ## Based on ESLint

-From version 5.0.0 finn-js-code-style use ESLint under the hood instead of JSLint, so the .jshintrc file is not in use anymore.
-ESLint was chosen because of better ES2015-support and is more extensible, while it seems like JSHint is less maintained at the moment.
+From version 6.0.0-alpha.1 finn-js-code-style use ESLint under the hood instead of JSLint.
+So the .jshintrc file is not in use anymore.
+ESLint was chosen because of better ES2015-support and it's more extensible, while it seems like JSHint is less maintained at the moment.

 ### Migrate config from JSHint